What is sulphasalazine?

-- The most common side effects are loss of appetite and nausea (feeling sick).
+- The most common side effects are loss of appetite and nausea (feeling sick) and vomiting.
 These occur early in the treatment and affect up to a third of people.
 These can be minimised by starting with a low dose and gradually increasing it.

 - Reflux, diarrhoea and abdominal pain are also quite common.